-Grant Featherston was born in Geelong, Victoria in 1922.
+Grant Featherston, a renowned vintage furniture designer was born in Geelong, Victoria in 1922.
 He began his career in design as a self-taught lighting and glass panel designer before serving in the world war in 1940 – 1944.
 Shortly after, he began a prosperous career in furniture design in 1947, where he designed one of his first, a crossover cotton webbed chair, known as the “Relaxation Chair” and 1951 saw the next stages of his furniture making capabilities, with the “Contour”, ply formed chair, know also as the R152 Contour Chair.

 This was the beginning of his Contour Series which introduced many designs of his, such as the D350 Contour Dining Setting, the R160 Contour Sette, the B210H Television Contour Chair and many other iconic and engaging designs.